Create Guide

 Recipe Costing

 The recipe detail view shows the total cost of all ingredients, equipment usage, and labor.
 As your ingredient purchase prices change, recipe costs update automatically.
 Use this to set selling prices with your desired profit margin.
+Ingredient costs use your weighted-average cost per unit — see how costing works for the full chain from purchase to sale.

 Production Runs